Eweka01/Building-a-SOC-Honeynet-in-Azure-Live-Traffic-/README.md

 | Security Incident (Sentinel Incidents)  | SecurityIncident <br> \| where TimeGenerated >= ago(8h) <br> \| count                                                                                        |
 | NSG Inbound Malicious Flows Allowed     | AzureNetworkAnalytics_CL <br> \| where FlowType_s == "MaliciousFlow" and AllowedInFlows_d > 0 <br> \| where TimeGenerated >= ago(8h) <br> \| count           |

-In conclusion, I established a streamlined honeynet using Microsoft Azure's robust cloud infrastructure.
-Microsoft Sentinel was employed to trigger alerts and generate incidents based on ingested logs from designated watch lists.
-Baseline metrics were recorded in the unprotected environment prior to implementing any security controls.
-Subsequently, a series of security measures were implemented to strengthen the network against potential threats.

-Comparing pre- and post-implementation metrics revealed a significant decrease in security events and incidents, underscoring the effectiveness of the implemented security controls.
-It's worth noting that had the network resources been actively used by regular users, it could have resulted in a higher volume of security events and alerts within the 4-hour post-implementation timeframe.

 ## Conclusion